Close

 What you'll learn

-• Identify business opportunities using technological and programming tools
+• Technological and programming tools

-• Implement business solutions using technology-based approaches
+• Implementing business solutions using technology-based approaches

 • Ethical, privacy and information security